andreazllin/react-icons/README.md

 > [!CAUTION]
 > There is a caveat to this solution, if using a colored icon pack and you need a variant of that (eg. you have a grey [2 tone](./.github/two-tone-icons.gif) "Trash" icon, but you also need a red colored one), I suggest to make another spritesheet for all red variants or, if you don't have that many of these variants, to make a different spritesheet containing all of the modified icons.
+>
+> Note that this depends on how the icons are made, if they all use a single color but handle the color using svg props (like this [example](./.github/working-duotone-example.png)) you can use this solution without any problems!

 > [!TIP]